robert-berman/Weather-Report/README.md

 # Weather Report
-run npm install
-Run npm start to view this week's weather report!
+Run npm install then npm start to view this week's weather report!